Blog Posts About Public Speaking

 By Ava Naves, Principal

-Yesterday The Online Strategy House presented a search visibility workshop to the staff of a British Columbia governmental health organization.
+The Online Strategy House recently presented a search visibility workshop to the staff of the British Columbia Patient Safety and Quality Council (BCPSQC).
 That experience really drove home the importance of teaching search engine optimization basics to a team — in this case, to the people who will create any content for their site, or those who, by virtue of their responsibilities, frequently come across opportunities for link building.

 Optimally, several people will contribute blog posts to an organization’s domain.
 At the same time, those companies often have partnerships with others in their vertical, aside of taking time to participate in or sponsor industry events.
 When a team learns the relevant principles of on-site search engine optimization, from that point forward they see their day-to-day activities as opportunities for SEO.
 Those SEO principles then become ingrained in their modus operandi.
 For example: